 -delay option specifies the the delay of each frame in ticks-per-second.
 The

 -loop option specifies the number of loops (0 for infinite loop).
 The

 -layers option performs different image operation methods for image sequences, where

 OptimizePlus is improving the overall optimization.

-The file size can be further shrinked even more with Gifsicle by decreasing the colors and optimize the output.
-The option
+The file size can be further shrinked down with Gifsicle by decreasing the colors and optimizing the output:

 gifsicle -O3 --colors 100 tmp.gif > output.gif